OntoUML/ontouml-models/scripts/process-new-model-submission.md

 Diagnostics are reported in GitHub check results and grouped workflow logs, not posted as PR comments.
 Review warnings separately from fatal errors; warnings do not by themselves make generation fail.

-For pull requests, the workflow also fails when:

-- the PR comes from a fork;
-- files outside the permitted model folder(s) and generated root `catalog.ttl` are changed;
-- multiple model folders are changed without satisfying the generated-artifact-only bulk-maintenance rules;
-- changed paths under `models/` are not inside a direct model folder.
+For pull requests, the required check also blocks when generation/writeback is unauthorized, the complete changed-file list cannot be obtained, multi-model source changes violate the existing boundary, final artifacts are absent or stale, or the head/base changes during processing or validation.
+It never treats an irrelevant workflow's absence as failure.
+See [PR validation](pr-validation.md) for the exact state transitions and recovery procedure.

 ## Current limitations

-- Automatic write-back is limited to same-repository PR branches.
-- Fork-based PR automation is intentionally deferred.
 - Normal submission processing and manual runs handle one model folder; multi-model generated-only maintenance is read-only.
-- `references.bib` is optional and is validated only when present; the workflow does not pass `--require` to `scripts/validate_references_bib.py`.
+- Fork writeback requires an explicitly authorized App installation on the fork; no write-capable credential is exposed to contributor code.
+- Generation uses trusted base-branch tools.
+Land generator changes first if a new submission requires behavior unavailable on `master`.
-- `references.bib` receives structural BibTeX/BibLaTeX validation only, not semantic validation of mandatory fields per entry type.
+- `references.bib` is optional and receives structural BibTeX/BibLaTeX validation, not semantic validation of mandatory fields per entry type.
-- `ontology.vpp` is checked at file level only; no Visual Paradigm parser is introduced.
-- VPP-to-JSON export and synchronization are the contributor's responsibility.
+- The existing submission envelope requires `ontology.vpp`; it is checked at file level only.
+VPP-to-JSON export and synchronization remain the contributor's responsibility.